kohana/minion/README.md

 *NOTE: Minion is currently in a beta state, please report any issues in the issue tracker*

-Minion is a module for running database migrations located in the Kohana cascading filesystem, but it also provides a useful framework for creating cli based tasks.
+Minion is a framework for running tasks via the CLI.
+It was originally designed to be a database migrations system but it made more sense to refactor that functionality into a [separate module](https://github.com/kohana-minion/tasks-migrations/).

-The original "need" behind Minion was the lack of a good db migrations system, capable of selecting migrations from multiple locations (i.e. different modules).

-The system is inspired by ruckusing, which had a nice system for defining tasks but lacked the desired flexibility.
+The system is inspired by ruckusing, which had a nice system for defining tasks but lacked the desired flexibility for kohana integration.

 **Please don't PM me with support / feature requests, instead create an issue in [the tracker](https://github.com/kohana-minion/core/issues).**